Your Money

 Capital

-The Bradberry court ruling eliminated $700,000/yr in street fund capital capacity.
+The Bradbury court ruling eliminated $700,000/yr in street fund capital capacity.
 The CIP has carried a 3% construction cost escalator when, by the administration's own statement, it should have been 8 to 10%.
 The city has $58 million invested at roughly 4-4.5%, earning about $2 million/yr in interest.
 That money flows to capital funds, not operations.

 What is working